LINKEDIN (opens in a new window) | X (opens in a new window)

 PhD, BHSc BSc (Hons)

-Postdoctoral Research Fellow, Clinical Research, NICM Health Research Institute
+Higher Degree Research Director, NICM Health Research Institute

-Dr Armour joined NICM in 2016 as a postdoctoral research fellow working in the area of women's health.
-His background is a mixture of western and eastern medicine, having completed an honours degree in Biomedicine before training as a traditional Chinese medicine practitioner.
+Associate Professor Armour joined NICM Health Research Institute in 2016 as a Postdoctoral Principal Research Fellow working in the area of women's health, with a specific interest in dysmenorrhea and chronic pelvic pain.
+His background is a mixture of western and eastern medicine, having completed an honours degree in biomedicine before training as a traditional Chinese medicine practitioner.
+He was appointed to Associate Professor in 2022.

-In 2016, under the supervision of Professor Caroline Smith, Professor Hannah Dahlen, Dr Xiaoshu Zhu and Professor Cindy Faruqhar, Dr Armour completed his PhD examining the effect of acupuncture on the treatment of primary dysmenorrhea at NICM.
+In 2016, under the supervision of Professor Caroline Smith, Professor Hannah Dahlen, Professor Xiaoshu Zhu and Professor Cindy Faruqhar, Associate Professor Armour completed his PhD at NICM HRI, examining the effect of acupuncture on the treatment of primary dysmenorrhea.

 His research areas include gynaecology, pregnancy and fertility, and traditional Chinese medicine.
 He is experienced in implementing research projects across international borders and has a specific interest in dysmenorrhea and chronic pelvic pain.